 Last Updated: Sep 7, 2006

 109th Congress (2005–2006)

-This bill was introduced on September 7, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 7, 2006, in a previous session of Congress, but it did not receive a vote.

 Sep 7, 2006